rafaelrodrigues3092/convertto-ssm/README.md

     When enabled, the SSM document output is automatically copied to the clipboard

 - EnableCopyRunCommandOnly
-    When enabled alongside EnableAutoCopyToClipboard, it copies the 'RunCommand' section of the SSM command only
+    When enabled alongside EnableAutoCopyToClipboard, it copies the 'RunCommand' section of the SSM command only (supported only on conversions from a script to SSM document)

 ## Instructions